CrucibleIQ is now in its free beta period! Sign-up now for a chance to win lifetime access!

 CrucibleIQ vs Notion

 Quick verdict: Notion is a flexible workspace for notes, projects, wikis, and databases.
-CrucibleIQ is purpose-built for academic research with proper citations.
+CrucibleIQ is an integrated research environment built for academic research with proper citations.
 Different tools for different jobs.

 Feature Comparison